-Palate: Full bodied and richly textured, with concentrated, spicy fruit.
-Complex flavours of black fruits, smooth dark chocolate, and mocha are heightened with fresh, balanced acidity and fine-grained, structural tannins that provide a definitive line, a lovely, silky mouthfeel and great length of flavour.
+Palate: Full bodied and textural, with intense, concentrated, flavours of black fruits, with hints of dark chocolate, toasted nuts, coffee beans and black truffles.
+The palate is drawn together and given focus with balanced acidity and plush, fine-grained tannins that provide structure, velvety mouthfeel and exceptional ength of flavour.

-Cellaring Potential: This rich, concentrated wine will integrate and develop further complexity, rewarding careful cellaring to 2030.
+Peak Drinking: While suitable for current consumption, this wine will integrate and develop further complexity, rewarding careful cellaring for 20 years or more.
 Decanting prior to serving is recommended.

-Food Match: ‘Schmick’ Shiraz is a great match with grilled, pan-fried or roasted meats, and other full-flavoured dishes.
+Food Match: ‘Schmick’ Shiraz is an ideal match with grilled, pan-fried or roasted red meats, and other full-flavoured dishes.